FK Budućnost Podgorica: Period 2006–present

-As a Montenegrin club with the best results during the period 1945–2006, Budućnost continued with even greater successes in the Montenegrin First League (Prva CFL), after independence (2006).
+As the Montenegrin club with the best results during the period 1945–2006, Budućnost continued with even greater successes in the Montenegrin First League (Prva CFL), after Montenegrin independence (2006).

-On inaugural season of Prva CFL, team from Podgorica competed with FK Zeta in the title race.
-Hard fight for the trophy lasted until the end of season, but the rivals won the title.
+On the 2006–07 season of Prva CFL, the team from Podgorica competed with FK Zeta in the title race.
+The fight for the trophy lasted until the end of season, where Zeta won the title.
 A spring game between Budućnost and Zeta in Podgorica (1–0) was attended by 10,000 supporters, which is the biggest attendance in the history of Prva CFL.

-On season 2007–08, Budućnost played in UEFA Cup against HNK Hajduk.
-First game, played in front 10,000 spectators in Podgorica, finished 1–1, and Croatian team won the second match (1–0).

-Next year, Budućnost won their first champions' title in clubs' history.
-They finished season with equal number of points as FK Zeta and FK Mogren, but with better score against that squads.
-Except that, on season 2007–08, team from Podgorica made an impressive row of 21 games without defeat.
-During the same season, Budućnost almost won the double, but in the finals of 2007–08 Montenegrin Cup, they were defeated after the penalties against FK Mogren (1–1 / 5–6).
-As a Montenegrin champion, for the first time in history, Budućnost played in UEFA Champions League qualifiers.
-But, their debut wasn't successful, as Budućnost was eliminated by Tampere United (1–1; 1–2).
+In the 2007–08 season, Budućnost played in the UEFA Cup against HNK Hajduk.
+The first game was played in front of 10,000 spectators in Podgorica, which finished 1–1, and the Croatian team won the second match (1–0).
+In the 2007–08 season, Budućnost won their first league title in the clubs history.
+They finished the season with equal number of points as FK Zeta and FK Mogren, but with better head-to-head score against the other teams Budućnost finished first.
+In the 2007–08 season, the team from Podgorica made an impressive row of 21 games without defeat.
+During the same season, Budućnost almost won the double, but in the final of the 2007–08 Montenegrin Cup, they were defeated after the penalties against FK Mogren (1–1 / 5–6).
+As the Montenegrin champion, for the first time in history, Budućnost played in UEFA Champions League qualifiers.
+But, their debut was not successful, as Budućnost was eliminated by Tampere United (1–1; 1–2).

-From 2008 to 2011, Budućnost finished every single season in Prva CFL as runner-up, while they had another performance in the Cup finals on season 2009–10.
+From 2008 to 2011, Budućnost finished every single season in Prva CFL as a runner-up, while they had another performance in the Cup finals on the 2009–10 season.
 Once again, they missed opportunity to win the trophy, and this time Budućnost was defeated by FK Rudar (1–2).

-In that period, Budućnost played another three seasons in UEFA Europa League and most successful was their performance from season 2010–11, when they played in third qualifying leg, but defeated against Brøndby (1–2; 0–1).
+During that period, Budućnost played another three seasons in the UEFA Europa League and the most successful run was their performance from the 2010–11 season, where they played in the third qualifying round, but they were defeated by Brøndby (1–2; 0–1).